lukamiletic95/papers/Push pull push HEAP PSS.md

 #### 3. PSS

 The fundamental purpose of PSS is to provide every node with a *peer subset*.
 Until now, the presumption was that a node contains IP addresses of every other node in the network, and when it gossips information, it merely selects *f* nodes uniformly at random, hence creating the peer subset.
-However, maintaing in
+However, maintaining information about every node in the network has a non-negligible overhead.

 PSS is based on avoiding that requirement.
 Its idea is to **gossip the membership information as well**.
 This creates a dynamic unstructured overlay across the network.
 Experimental analysis in [13] provides promising results when it comes to using PSS.